 Elevation: 5,167 ft

-This Benchmark is not in the book.
+This benchmark is not in the book.
 Published December 2019

 Northwest Face, Class 2

-From the road junction, bash SE through thick sagebrush and drop to a small marshy area.
+From the road junction, bash southeast through thick sagebrush and drop to a small marshy area.
 Climb up out of that lush spot and weave your way through sagebrush (which thins out as you go higher) to reach the small ridgeline summit area.
-The summit has 2 large summit cairns, one of which has a steel post in it.
+The summit has two large summit cairns, one of which has a steel post in it.
 A tall triangulation “cross” lays on the nearby ground, among the sagebrush.
 Surveyors have been here, though I could not locate the USGS benchmark.
 It is either underneath the large rocks of the summit cairn or is in a ground boulder hidden in the thick sagebrush.
 The summit overlooks ID-75 to the east and has a nice view of Wedge Butte to the south.